Sunrise Corridor Community Visioning

 WHERE

-The Sunrise Corridor Community is a five-square mile area in the valley between the Clackamas River on the south, forested low hills to the north, I-205 to the west and 172nd Avenue to the east.
+The Sunrise Corridor community is a five-square mile area in the valley bounded by the Clackamas River on the south, forested low hills to the north, I-205 to the west and 172nd Avenue to the east.

 WHO